 Potential issues with your Ilve range

-The other thing is that the oven is not quite as wide as you might expect.
+- The next thing is that the actual oven is not quite as wide as you might expect.
 Since our old oven was also 30″ wide, I can attest that the Ilve oven is smaller on the inside than other American models.
 Most if not all European ovens tend to be a bit smaller.
 This 30″ Ilve gas oven has 2.7 cubic feet.
 I haven’t roasted any turkeys in it yet but I doubt that I can put much else in the oven at the same time.

 Yes, we absolutely would!
+Even 3 years later!

 If you would like to purchase it or learn more about Ilve stoves, click here: https://www.anrdoezrs.net/click-100164171-14488045

 I receive this question often whether you can roast a turkey in this oven.
-Remember that we have the 30″ Nostalgie gas oven, different sizes and different fuel ovens may have other dimensions.
+Remember that we have the 30″ Nostalgie gas oven, different sizes, and different fuel ovens may have other dimensions.

 However, I did roast a 15-pound turkey in a lidded turkey roaster that is about 9″ high (with handle) and it just about fit.
 I will say that the turkey cooked a bit faster than I expected.
 Therefore, I should really check the temperatures and possibly make some adjustments.
 Other than that, it has been holding up well and we still love it every day!

-How to clean the Ilve gas stove:
+How to clean your Ilve gas stove: